 Many works produced under the WPA portrayed scenes of everyday life—images of urban and rural landscapes, leisure activities, and industrial growth—as well as depictions conveying the grief, anxiety, and hardship brought on by economic inequity and other social injustices, typically rendered in realist, representational styles.

 However, as this installation highlights, artists also explored these themes through modernist visual strategies, including abstraction, expressive color, compressed or flattened space, and a reduction of detail.
 Artists used these strategies to visually communicate the heightened psychological tension and anguish experienced by many during this time.
-Modernist Strategies: Highlights from the WPA will include prints and paintings that navigate a fractured world, convey the struggles of the everyday person, and explore the fraught relationship between workers and the industries that employed them.
+Modernist Strategies: Highlights from the WPA includes prints and paintings that navigate a fractured world, convey the struggles of ordinary people, and explore the complex relationship between workers and the industries that employed them.